Aleezah1429/React-With-Typescript/README.md

-# Getting Started with Create React App
+# Getting Started => Create React App with Typescript

+Create a folder, open cmd or terminal and run this command
+### `npx reate-react-app app-name --template typescript`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).